 The McMansion Effect: Top House Size and Positional Externalities in U.S. Suburbs

 58 Pages Posted: 15 May 2019 Last revised: 4 Jan 2023

 Date Written: April 25, 2019

 This paper provides direct field-level evidence of positional externalities in the size of neighboring houses.
 Combining data from the American Housing Survey with a geolocalized data set of three million suburban houses, I show that homeowners exposed to the construction of very large houses in their suburb are less satisfied with their own house, while no such effect is found on neighborhood satisfaction.
-Positional externalities are conditional on the visual salience of so-called McMansions within suburbs — captured by their proximity to roads — and are stronger among people living in larger houses and decrease with the distance from so-called McMansions.
-I provide further evidence that homeowners exposed to the construction of large houses in their suburb put a lower price on their home, are more likely to upscale to a larger house, and take up more debt.
+Positional externalities are conditional on the visual salience of so-called McMansions within suburbs — captured by their proximity to roads — and are stronger among people living in larger houses, consistent with trickle-down effects.
+I provide further evidence that homeowners experiencing the construction of very large houses in their suburb are more likely to upscale to a larger house, and take up more debt.

 Keywords: Housing, Positional Externality, Relative Consumption Hypothesis, Subjective Well-Being, Inequality